kevinmartintech/sp_Develop/docs/findings/SQLCodeDevelopment.md

 <a name="100"/>

-## Using a Non-SARGable Expression in a WHERE OR JOIN Clause
+## Using a Non-SARGable Expression in a WHERE or JOIN Clause
 **Check Id:** 100 [Not implemented yet.
 Click here to add the issue if you want to develop and create a pull request.](https://github.com/kevinmartintech/sp_Develop/issues/new?assignees=&labels=enhancement&template=feature_request.md&title=Using+a+Non-SARGable+Expression+in+a+WHERE+Clause)

 Search ARGument..able.
 Avoid having a column used within an expression or used as a function parameter.
 You will get a table scan instead of an index seek which will hurt performance.